Transparency data

 For more information about the legislation that allows this sharing, read section 78 of the Small Business, Enterprise and Employment Act 2015 and sections 87 - 91 of the Education and Skills Act 2008.

-Section 122 Apprenticeships, Skills, Children And Learning Act 2009 and S 10 Education Act 1996 allows the Secretary of State to provide information which includes information about individuals who are former teachers, to another Secretary of State to enable or facilitate the exercise of one of the Secretary of State’s functions relating to education or training.
+Section 122 Apprenticeships, Skills, Children And Learning Act 2009 and S 10 Education Act 1996 allows the Secretary of State to provide information, which includes information about individuals who are former teachers, to another Secretary of State to enable or facilitate the exercise of one of the Secretary of State’s functions relating to education or training.

 Who we will make your personal data available to

-• we will provide access to de-identified linked information to third parties for specific research purposes and when we do so, we will make sure there are secure arrangements in place for handling the linked information
+• provide access to de-identified linked information to third parties for specific research purposes and when we do so, we will make sure there are secure arrangements in place for handling the linked information

 How long we will keep your personal data